-The full programme of the Asia House Bagri Foundation Literature Festival 2016 is now online here.
-Now in its tenth year, the Festival will run from Wednesday 4 May until Wednesday 18 May, with the majority of events taking place at Asia House’s central London headquarters.
-A number of pre and post-Festival events will take place throughout April and May.
+Now in its tenth year, the Asia House Bagri Foundation Festival ran from Wednesday 4 May until Wednesday 18 May, with the majority of events taking place at Asia House’s central London headquarters.
+A number of pre and post-Festival events occurred throughout April and May.

-We’re delighted to be welcoming Nadiya Hussain to open this year’s Festival with a discussion about integration and identity in the UK.
-Hussain will be in conversation with journalist Yasmin Alibhai-Brown about her experience of growing up Asian in the UK and what it was really like to win the BBC’s Great British Bake Off.
+We were delighted to welcome Nadiya Hussain to open this year’s Festival with a discussion about integration and identity in the UK.
+Hussain was in conversation with journalist Yasmin Alibhai-Brown about her experience of growing up Asian in the UK and what it was really like to win the BBC’s Great British Bake Off.

-We’ll tap into wider discussions around gender and identity with an evening of performance art from writer, performer and storyteller Shane Solanki, who told the story of a teenage hijra.
-We had a full house for a panel on gender, featuring three leading thinkers from Asia will look at what the emergence of new lifestyles and family dynamics is meaning for women across the continent.
-There will also be an exploration of Pakistan’s dynamic contemporary art scene at which a panel, headed by Kamila Shamsie, will address how socio-political issues are being identified and expressed through art.
+We tapped into wider discussions around gender and identity with an evening of performance art from writer, performer and storyteller Shane Solanki, who told the story of a teenage hijra.
+We had a full house for a panel on gender, featuring three leading thinkers from Asia who looked at what the emergence of new lifestyles and family dynamics is meaning for women across the continent.
+There was an exploration of Pakistan’s dynamic contemporary art scene at which a panel, headed by Kamila Shamsie, addressed how socio-political issues are being identified and expressed through art.
 We had three authors Preti Taneja, Mahesh Rao and Jonathan Tel discuss their short stories set in Asia and a fascinating discussion by The Economist’s Richard Cockett talk about a chapter in his book Blood, Dreams and Gold: The Changing Face of Burma which focuses on the drugs problem in Myanmar.

-We have a number of book launches at this year’s Festival, starting with The Cultural Revolution, the final volume in Frank Dikötter’s prize-winning and highly acclaimed The People’s Trilogy.
-Staying with China, but going back in time a bit, Keiko Itoh will introduce her new book on her mother’s experience in war-torn Shanghai.
-Travel writer Caroline Eden will launch her first book, cowritten by Eleanor Ford, Samarkand: A Culinary Journey through Central Asia, and food writer and cookery teacher Sumayya Usmani will take us further east with the launch of her new book Summers Under the Tamarind Tree: Recipes & Memories from Pakistan, which celebrates the heritage and traditions of her home country.
-And on the note of food, Honey & Co. chefs Sarit Packer and Itamar Srulovich were a warm and funny duo as they spoke about Middle Eastern food has evolved in the UK.
+We had a number of book launches at this year’s Festival, starting with The Cultural Revolution, the final volume in Frank Dikötter’s prize-winning and highly acclaimed The People’s Trilogy.
+Staying with China, but going back in time a bit, Keiko Itoh introduced her new book on her mother’s experience in war-torn Shanghai.
+Travel writer Caroline Eden launched her first book, cowritten by Eleanor Ford, Samarkand: A Culinary Journey through Central Asia, and food writer and cookery teacher Sumayya Usmani took us further east with the launch of her new book Summers Under the Tamarind Tree: Recipes & Memories from Pakistan, which celebrates the heritage and traditions of her home country.
+And on the note of food, Honey & Co. chefs Sarit Packer and Itamar Srulovich were a warm and funny duo as they spoke about Middle Eastern food in the UK.

 We took a handful of children and their parents on a passage to India with a number of South Asian events, including a family day themed around The Jungle Book.
-The festival will formally close with a night featuring book talk with author-to-watch Mahesh Rao, dance and food all themed around India’s rich and varied states.
+The festival then closed with a night featuring book talk with author-to-watch Mahesh Rao, dance and food all themed around India’s rich and varied states.

-A number of events will take place outside of the main Festival dates including three talks to mark the 25th anniversary of the restoration of Georgia’s independence.
-It will kick off with a talk from bestselling crime writer Boris Akunin, who will be in conversation with Boyd Tonkin.
+A number of events took place outside of the main Festival dates including three talks to mark the 25th anniversary of the restoration of Georgia’s independence.
+It kicked off with a talk from bestselling crime writer Boris Akunin, who was in conversation with Boyd Tonkin.

 The Festival, now in its tenth year, remains the only festival in the UK dedicated exclusively to pan-Asian literature.
 It is sponsored by the Bagri Foundation for the third year running.
 Thanks to their generous support, we continue to reach schools across the UK.
 Find out more on our Youth Outreach Programme here.
 We are also thankful for the generous support of Arts Council England.